 The minor worker of Oligomyrmex sp.
 The minor worker at 1 mm.

-An alate gyne of Oligomyrmex.
+A female alate of Oligomyrmex.

 Major and minor workers of Oligomyrmex.